 If your snake is throwing up its food, you must determine if it has regurgitated or vomited.
 Regurgitation is a sign of suboptimal husbandry, whereas vomiting indicates that you have a sick snake.
 To fix the problem, you need to find out the reason why your snake is bringing up its meal.

-Regurgitation or Vomiting in Snakes?
+Difference Between Regurgitation And Vomiting in Snakes

-If your snake has vomited, there would be a foul smell in the air, and the prey item would be partially disintegrated.
-There might also be some white/yellow liquid in the enclosure.
-On the other hand, regurgitated prey would look almost entirely intact.
+|Vomiting:||The food has entered the stomach and has been partially digested before eventually being expelled.
+If the snake has vomited, there would be a foul smell in the air, the prey item would be partially digested, and some white/yellow liquid nearby.|

 Why Do Snakes Regurgitate?